unkyulee/steamdeck-enclosure/readme.md

 ### BOM

 * Steam Deck
-* K380 Logitech Keyboard
+* Logitech K380 keyboard
-* 4x M3 Hex Screws 60 mm Length
+* 4x M3 hex screws, 60 mm length
-* 6x M3 Hex Screws 20 mm Length
+* 6x M3 hex screws, 20 mm length
-* 10x M3 Heat Inserts Length 3mm (OD 4.5mm)
+* 10x M3 heat inserts, 3 mm length (OD 4.5 mm)

-Place the heat inserts.
-Then screw them in.
+* Soft cloth material or rubber rings for cushioning

+### Assembly Instructions

+1. Install the M3 heat inserts into the printed parts and secure them in place.
+2. Add soft cloth pieces or rubber rings anywhere the Steam Deck will make contact with the enclosure.
+This helps prevent scratches and absorb minor impacts.
+3. Place the Steam Deck inside the enclosure, ensuring it sits comfortably against the cushioning.
-Place the Steam Deck inside.
-Use the display lock and bolts to lock in the unit.
+4. Use the display lock and bolts to secure the unit firmly in place.

+This setup gives your Steam Deck a more stable fit, offers basic shock absorption, and helps protect the device during handling.

 ### Support